luke4051/SQL_Project_Data_Job_Analysis/README.md

 # Introduction
 Diving deeper into the data job market!
-Focusing on data analyst roles, this project explores the top-paying jobs, in-demand skills, and where high demand cmeets high salary in data analytics.
+Focusing on data analyst roles, this project explores the top-paying jobs, in-demand skills, and where high demand meets high salary in data analytics.

 SQL queries?
 Check them out here: [project_sql folder](/project_sql/)

 # Background
-Aspiring to become a data analyst, I took it upon myself to learn more about the analyst job market,pinpointing top-paid and in-demand skills, streamlining others work to find optimal jobs.
+Aspiring to become a data analyst, I took it upon myself to learn more about the analyst job market, pinpointing top-paid and in-demand skills, streamlining others work to find optimal jobs.

 The data used was from this [SQL Course](https://www.lukebarousse.com/sql)  I took online.